Rocky4554/E-shop/README.md

 # Product Listing Page

-A frontend internship test project for SoftDef.
-Built a product listing page based on the provided Figma design.
+Built a Fully Responsive Product Listing page with sorting , filtering based on color and popularity etc.Used reusable components .Please go the below link and check it out...😃

 ## Live Demo
 [View Demo](https://e-shop-olive-one.vercel.app/)